liuggio/liuggio.github.com/_posts/2013-11-16-web-api-rest-with-symfony2-the-best-way-the-post-method.md

 ### Part 2 - the `POST`

 In the '[Symfony2 REST part 1](http://welcometothebundle.com/symfony2-rest-api-the-best-2013-way/)' we created the application, the bundle, we talked about the `GET` method, we also talked about the importance of the Interfaces, the content negotiation, and we gave an example of dumb controllers and brain services.

+Here you could find the [last article Part3 - The rest of REST](/symfony2-rest-api-the-best-way-part-3/)

 In this blog post we are going to create a new `Page` via **REST API**: the form is the protagonist of this article.

+**Edited**

+- 3/12/2013: Added the Request in the actions, thanks to [stloyd](http://twitter.com/stloyd)

 ## The github repository